coderashed/coderashed.github.io/_drafts/our-interface.md

 <h1>What are we working with?</h1>

 <p>
-This step is almost always skipped, but by building an understanding of our interface (PHP) before we get started we are learning the following very important things:
+This step is almost always skipped, but by building an understanding of our interface (language) before we get started we are learning the following very important things:
 </p>
 * Which methods our interface has of informing us of problems.